Castle Maine: Desmond Rebellions

-In 1576 the castle had a garrison of "3 horsemen, 13 footmen".
+In 1576, the castle had a garrison of "3 horsemen, 13 footmen".
 On 15 February 1578, Desmond petitioned the Queen to be "restored to the possession of Castle Maine"; this request was rejected.

-In 1580, during the Second Desmond Rebellion, the castle was visited by William Pelham and reinforced with men and supplies in anticipation of a Spanish attack, which did not materialise.
+In 1580, during the Second Desmond Rebellion, the castle was visited by Sir William Pelham and reinforced with men and supplies in anticipation of a Spanish attack, which did not materialise.
 Nonetheless, the Constable of Castle Maine, Andrew Martyn, was killed while leading the castle's garrison in the Siege of Smerwick.

-In 1587, Queen Elizabeth sent an order to the Dublin Castle administration to disband Castle Maine's garrison and give the property to Sir Valentine Browne, however the order was never enacted.
+In 1587, Queen Elizabeth sent an order to the Dublin Castle administration to disband Castle Maine's garrison and give the property to Sir Valentine Browne; however, the order was never enacted.
 In 1588, Sir William Herbert petitioned to have the castle demolished on the basis of its cost and insinuating that its Constable, Thomas Spring, was more loyal to the Irish than to England.

 Nine Years' War

 The castle returned to importance during the Nine Years' War.
 By December 1597, Sir Thomas Norris recorded that it was the last remaining castle in Munster outside Cork which had not surrendered to forces loyal to Hugh O'Neill, Earl of Tyrone.
 In October 1598, a force led by the rebel James FitzThomas FitzGerald laid siege to the castle.
 In January 1599, he departed, leaving 200 men to continue the siege.
 The castle surrendered the following November, having endured thirteenth months of siege without support from the English garrison at Cork.
 The Constable, Sir Warham St Leger was heavily criticised for the castle's loss.

 James FitzThomas FitzGerald appointed Thomas Oge Fitzgerald as the Constable and moved his personal correspondence to be stored at the castle.
 Oge, who had been loyal to Desmond, subsequently surrendered the castle to the English Lord President of Munster, George Carew, 1st Earl of Totnes, in November 1600.
-Charles Wilmot, 1st Viscount Wilmot was appointed Constable for the Crown.
+Sir Charles Wilmot was appointed Constable for the Crown.